 Bake the cassoulet until everything is bubbly and the top is golden brown.

-Pull it from the oven and garnish it with some more fresh herbs.
+Pull the chicken cassoulet from the oven and garnish it with some more fresh herbs.

 Grab a loaf of crusty bread and DEVOUR.